threalwinky/threalwinky.github.io/content/post/sekaictf2025/index.md

 ### Bonus

-After looking at some solutions, people used /proc/self/mountinfo or /proc/self/mounts to view files.
+After looking at some solutions, many people used /proc/self/mountinfo or /proc/self/mounts to view files.
 Of course this method only stops at the LFI bug and if the flag file is not located at root then it's difficult

 ![image](https://hackmd.io/_uploads/S1AX4dgYgg.png)